openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

 <div>
   <devsite-multiple-choice>
-    <div>Which of the following statements about Routers are incorrect?</div>
+    <div>Which of the following statements about Routers is not true?</div>
     <div correct>
       <div>A Router can disable its transceiver to reduce power.</div>
       <div>Devices that are functioning as Routers do not disable their